sriyachakravarthy/MTech-Project/README.md

 ![image](https://github.com/user-attachments/assets/fcb5774c-1b43-4cd8-a715-a16638038bd4)

 Original checkpoint of Neuroheed can be found in log_KUL_eeg_neuroheed_2spk folder.
-Our trained checkpoint with S4 is named as last_best_checkpooint in Master root of this repo
+Our trained checkpoint with S4 is named as last_best_checkpooint in Master root of this repo.
+Audio outputs of both the models can be found in Evaluation_Results folder